sindux/infoq-rss/README.md

 This small app will act as a proxy for infoq RSS feed and add the needed enclosure and media:thumbnail tags for your podcast app to consume.

-I've been learning Scala these last few months, so I took this as a challenge to see how well Scala could solve this.
+I've been learning Scala these last few months, so I took this as a challenge to see how well I could use Scala to solve this.
 And I'm very happy with the result so far.
-It's very concise, it's asynchronous and will request the pages parallelly, and the code is fun to write and maintain.
+It's very concise, it's asynchronous and will request the pages concurrently, and the code is fun to write and maintain.
 The main code is just in this [1 file](https://github.com/sindux/infoq-rss/blob/master/src/main/scala/code/rss/infoq.scala)

 I used [LiftWeb](http://liftweb.net/) to build the app, although I could have used a more lightweight framework.

-To start the program, you can clone the repo, start sbt, and connect your podcast to http://yourmachine:8080/video/rss.
+To start the program, you can clone the repo, start sbt, type container:start, and connect your podcast to http://yourmachine:8080/video/rss.
+Alternatively, I deployed this to [CloudBees](http://infoq.sindux.cloudbees.net/rss/video) using their free allowance (the instance gets hibernated after 2 hours of no activity).
+Please feel free to use it gently :-).

 Enjoy!